Middle Spring Presbyterian Church: Founding of the Church

+In those days, the Middle Spring area was very much a part of a rugged frontier; encounters with Indigenous peoples were common, some of which were violent.

 Attending the Frontier Church

-Prolific local historian, Belle Swope writes the following about her family members, Robert Quigley and his wife, Mary Jacob Quigley, who were among the early members of the Middle Spring Presbyterian Church at a time when it still held services in the very wild frontier of backwoods Pennsylvania.
+Local historian Belle Swope wrote the following about her ancestors, Robert Quigley and his wife, Mary Jacob Quigley, who were among the early members of the Middle Spring Presbyterian Church at a time when it still held services in rural Pennsylvania.

 Original Church Replaced

 The parishioners replaced the first log church with another in the 1760s.
 In turn, they replaced this church with the "Old Stone Church" in 1781.
 However, it suffered from a "structural defect".
 So, the congregation had to tear it down and replace it in 1847.
 At that time, they moved the church from where the old cemetery is still located (about one-tenth mile to the northwest) to its present location.
 A Christian Education Building was added to the 1847 sanctuary in 1964.
 There are four cemeteries associated with Middle Spring Church: the Lower Cemetery, the Upper Cemetery, and the Modern Cemetery; Hannah's Cemetery is located outside of Newburg.